desmondoe/Getting-and-Cleaning-Data-Project/Code Book.md

 Measurement - what was measured - MEAN AND STANDARD DEVIATION: 3-axial linear acceleration, 3-axial angular velocity.

 ###Activity Labels (DATA SET INFORMATION)
-1.WALKING (value 1): subject was walking during the test 2.WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test 3.WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test 4.SITTING (value 4): subject was sitting during the test 5.STANDING (value 5): subject was standing during the test 6.LAYING (value 6): subject was laying down during the test
+1. WALKING (value 1): subject was walking during the test
+2. WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
+3. WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test
+4. SITTING (value 4): subject was sitting during the test
+5. STANDING (value 5): subject was standing during the test
+6. LAYING (value 6): subject was laying down during the test

 ###STEP ONE (MERGE):  Training + Test Sets =  Data set.
 After setting the source directory for the files, read into tables the data located in the following